icinganalysis/icinganalysis.github.io/content/NACA-TN-2306.md

 a distance of approximately 200 miles.
-> 3. The maximum vertical depth of multiple layer supercooled stratiform clouds observed in flight predominantly over level terrain was aproximately 6500 feet, whereas 80 percent of the icing conditions was less than 4000 feet in vertical extent.
+> 3. The maximum vertical depth of multiple layer supercooled stratiform clouds observed in flight predominantly over level terrain was approximately 6500 feet, whereas 80 percent of the icing conditions was less than 4000 feet in vertical extent.
 The average thickness of supercooled cloud layers so far observed is about 3000 feet.
 The maximum observed thickness of any one cloud layer was 3500 feet